benlye/flash-multi/README.md

 For both methods, if the 'Show Verbose Output' box is checked the actual output from each of the flash proceses will be shown.
 If the flash fails for any reason the verbose messages are a good place to look for more details.

 # MULTI-Module Firmware
-Pre-compiled MULTI-Module firmware can be downloaded from the MULTI-Module [Releases](https://github.com/pascallanger/DIY-Multiprotocol-TX-Module/releases).
+Pre-compiled MULTI-Module firmware can be downloaded from [https://downloads.multi-module.org/](https://downloads.multi-module.org/).

 The MULTI-Module firmware can also be [compiled from source](https://github.com/pascallanger/DIY-Multiprotocol-TX-Module/blob/master/docs/Compiling_STM32.md) relatively easily.